arielsl/LynBot/README.md

 ---

 ## Commands
 The following commands are available at the moment.
-Most links and info are taken from [Serenes Forest](http://serenesforest.net/ "Serenes Forest"):
+Most links and info are taken from [Serenes Forest](http://serenesforest.net/ "Serenes Forest") and the [Wikia](http://fireemblem.wikia.com/wiki/Fire_Emblem_Wikia "Wikia"):

 #### !help
 Sends a message to the user with the available commands.